HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/plan_multiple_profile.md

 With multiple profiles you can work with multiple, independently configured portal instances that run on the same installation.

 Starting with Portal Version 7, you can create extra profiles in addition to the default profile.
-Extra proviles are useful in the following scenarios:
+Extra profiles are useful in the following scenarios:

 -   Reuse a single installation for multiple, independent portal instances, such as for various test or development efforts.
 -   Recover from a configuration problem by deleting the current profile and re-creating it without reinstalling the product.